 He continued by saying the Region was trying to implement a “cookie-cutter” policy to all of its roads.

 “Regional roads in Brock are a lot different than regional roads in the south end…there needs to be some flexibility,” Coun.
 Schummer said.

 “They should visit Beaverton, Cannington and Sunderland…it’s a lot different than a big city,” added Ward 5 Councillor Lynn Campbell.

-According to the Region, approximately 6,000 vehicles travel along that stretch of Simcoe Street each day.
+According to the letter, approximately 6,000 vehicles travel along Regional Road 15 each day.

 “A search of the Durham Regional Police Services’ records indicates there have been 4 collisions through the subject corridor (from Holy Catholic Family School to Mara Road) over the past three years.
 This represents an above average safety performance record and is characteristic of other similar road sections throughout the Region,” the letter reads.

 “A review of the signs posted through that stretch noted that all signs are posted with acceptable spacing and in good order, except for the ‘School Area’ sign on the westbound approach, which will be moved closer to the school in accordance with the Ontario Traffic Manual.”

 A radar study was conducted on Feb.
 19, which found an average vehicle speed of 60-km/h, which has prompted the Region to request increased police enforcement.

 “(The) DRPS have been notified and requested to provide selective enforcement along that stretch…There is a fundamental principle in traffic engineering practice. which emphasizes that if drivers do not perceive particular speed limits as being appropriate, the limits will be disregarded and ineffective,” the letter reads.